Computing

 by Karen Livesey

 Each October, physics is in the news with the awarding of the Nobel Prize.
-The work acknowledged through this most prestigious award often seems far removed from our everyday lives, with prizes given for things like “optical methods for studying Hertzian resonances in atoms” and “elucidating the quantum structure of electroweak interactions”.
+The work acknowledged through this most prestigious award often seems far removed from our everyday lives, with prizes given for things like “optical methods for studying Hertzian resonances in atoms” and “elucidating the quantum structure of electroweak interactions&rdquo

 Five in-demand careers

-Business, Law and Politics 22 min read
+Busines, Law and Politics

 Five in-demand careers

-by Ashleigh Maierhofer
+by Ashleigh Milne

 The most in-demand jobs set to surge over the next five years in Australia have recently been revealed by the Australian Prime Minister, and it’s no surprise the University of Newcastle is a breeding ground for graduates in fields listed in the top 10.